From Set Convergence to Pointwise Convergence: Finite-Time Guarantees for Average-Reward Q-Learning with Adaptive Stepsizes: Introduction

-\item \textbf{The Necessity of Using Adaptive Stepsizes.} Since the use of adaptive stepsizes is the only major difference compared to the existing finite-time analysis of discounted $Q$-learning,\footnote{Although adaptive stepsizes have been used in the existing asymptotic analysis of discounted $Q$-learning \cite{tsitsiklis1994asynchronous,abounadi2001learning}, they have been less explored in the context of finite-time analysis.} we conduct a thorough investigation into both the necessity and the underlying reasons for using adaptive stepsizes in average-reward $Q$-learning.
-Specifically, we show that if universal stepsizes are used (e.g., $\alpha_k(s,a) = 1/k$ for all $(s,a)$), the algorithm is, in general, guaranteed \emph{not} to converge to any point in the desired set $\mathcal{Q} = \{Q^* + c e \mid c \in \mathbb{R}\}$ (cf. Proposition \ref{prop:universal-convergence}).
-We then identify that the use of adaptive stepsizes should be interpreted as a form of importance sampling that counteracts the effect of asynchronous updates based on a single sample trajectory, with the importance sampling ratios estimated using empirical frequencies derived from the historical number of visits to each state-action pair.
+\paragraph{The Necessity of Using Adaptive Stepsizes.} Since the use of adaptive stepsizes is the only major difference compared with the existing finite-time analyses of discounted $Q$-learning,\footnote{Although adaptive stepsizes have been used in the existing asymptotic analyses of discounted $Q$-learning \cite{tsitsiklis1994asynchronous,abounadi2001learning}, they are not necessary in that setting, which stands in stark contrast to average-reward $Q$-learning.
+Consequently, they have been less explored in the context of finite-time analysis.} we conduct a thorough investigation into both the necessity and the underlying reasons for using adaptive stepsizes in average-reward $Q$-learning.
+Specifically, we show that if universal stepsizes are used (e.g., $\alpha_k(s,a) = 1/k$ for all $(s,a)$), the algorithm is, in general, guaranteed \emph{not} to converge to any point in the desired set $\mathcal{Q} = \{Q^* + c e \mid c \in \mathbb{R}\}$ (cf.\ Proposition~\ref{prop:universal-convergence}).
+We then identify that the adaptive stepsizes can be interpreted as a form of importance sampling that counteracts the effect of asynchronous updates based on a single sample trajectory, where the importance sampling ratios are estimated using empirical frequencies derived from the historical number of visits to each state–action pair.
+Building on this insight, we further develop variants of $Q$-learning with alternative forms of adaptive stepsizes and numerically demonstrate that the resulting algorithms achieve the expected performance.